 8.2 A charge of £150 if the applicant is considered insufficiently trained

 If, in the judgement of the DAERA Veterinary Assessor, either on Day 1 or Day 4 of the Approval Test, the applicant is found not to have been trained sufficiently to do the Approval Test, a charge of £150 pounds can be imposed.
-As a guide, if the applicant has committed 4 Not Fully Satisfactory faults, or 2 Not Acceptable faults or 1 Not Acceptable and 2 Not Fully Satisfactory faults that is sufficient for DAERA to impose the charge of £150.
+As a guide, if the applicant has committed 4 Not Fully Satisfactory faults, or 2 Not Acceptable faults or 1 Not Acceptable and 2 Not Fully Satisfactory faults that is sufficient for DAERA to impose the charge of £150.To clarify if the applicant is not proficient at TB testing as per 6.1 and tests <20 cattle in 1 hour this will considered a “ Not Acceptable” fault or tests 21-29 cattle within 1 hour this will be considered a “Not Fully Satisfactory” fault.

 8.3 Recommendation for Approval and Confirmation of Approval